opentoonz/opentoonz_docs/source/applying_special_fx.rst

 ~~~~~~
  |Spiral|

-Creates in the selected column a spiral pattern gradient defined by a color spectrum (see  :ref:`Defining Colors and Color Spectrums <defining_colors_and_color_spectrums>`  ).
+Creates a new column/layer containing a spiral pattern gradient defined by a color spectrum (see  :ref:`Defining Colors and Color Spectrums <defining_colors_and_color_spectrums>`  ).
 The Frequency sets the size and number of the spires; the Phase shifts the gradient colors.

 .. _square_gradient: